dangormanjr/dangormanjr.github.io/digital-and-collaborative-projects.md

 # Digital and Collaborative Projects

+*The Frederick Douglass Project*.
+Principal Investigators: Jessica Lacher-Feldman and Autumn Haag, University of Rochester Libraries, Dept. of Rare Books, Special Collections, & Preservation.

+* Mellon Fellowship consultant, Feb.–June 2020.

+* Wrote and revised a project outline in collaboration with principal investigators.

+* Trained in Omeka.

+* Wrote memos about other digital projects dedicated to Frederick Douglass, as well as other Omeka web exhibits.

 Fall 2020 production of *The Government Inspector*, University of Rochester International Theatre Program.
 Directed by Nigel Maister.

 * Mellon Fellowship consultant (unpaid position), Aug.
 2020–Present.